How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 Industrial Hemp

 The Farm Bill of 2014 allows farmers to grow industrial hemp.
-Industrial hemp must be less than 0.3% THC by dry weight.
-Hemp extracts must be the whole plant.
-Hemp may be either domestic or imported.
+Industrial hemp must contain less than 0.3% THC by dry weight, and hemp extracts must be the whole plant.
+Hemp may be domestic or imported.
 No current USDA Organic Certification exists for industrial hemp.

 Industrial hemp is different from marijuana:

-• Industrial hemp is very fibrous and has very few flowering buds.
-Marijuana is bushier and has many flowering buds.
+• Industrial hemp is very fibrous and has few flowering buds, while marijuana is bushier and has many.

 • Industrial hemp has high CBD content and low THC content.
 Marijuana has a high THC content and low CBD content.